Mark Harris (Welsh footballer)

-He has represented Wales at under-17, under-19, under-20 and under-21 level.
-He turned professional at Cardiff City in December 2016, and spent the 2018–19 season on loan at Newport County and Port Vale.
-He spent the first half of the 2019–20 season on loan at Wrexham, before breaking into the Cardiff first-team during the 2020–21 campaign.
+Harris represented Wales at under-17, under-19, under-20 and under-21 level.
+He turned professional at Cardiff City in December 2016 and spent the 2018–19 season on loan at Newport County and Port Vale.
+He spent the first half of the 2019–20 season on loan at Wrexham before breaking into the Cardiff first team during the 2020–21 campaign, though he was released in June 2023.
+He joined Oxford United the following month and was promoted from League One via the play-offs in 2024.

 Club career

+Cardiff City

 Harris began his career at Cardiff City and was offered his first professional contract at the club in December 2016.
 He made his first-team debut on 8 January 2017, coming on as a substitute for Greg Halford in a 2–1 defeat to Fulham in the FA Cup.
 A series of illnesses and injuries throughout the Cardiff squad gave Harris the chance to make his Championship debut on 22 April, playing in a five-man midfield in a 0–0 draw at Wigan Athletic.
 Speaking after the match, manager Neil Warnock said that "I thought he did okay but I felt sorry for him because we were so poor in that area".
 He made one further appearance in the 2016–17 season, though did not feature in the "Bluebirds" 2017–18 promotion campaign.

 On 2 August 2018, Harris joined League Two side Newport County on an initial six-month loan deal.
 He made his debut for the "Exiles" on 11 August, in a 1–0 victory over Crewe Alexandra at Rodney Parade.
 He scored his first goal for the club seven days later, in a 1–1 draw at Exeter City.
-After initially establishing himself in the first-team, Harris suffered a concussion while on international duty and was unable to regain his place on his return due to the form of fellow forwards Jamille Matt and Pádraig Amond.
+After initially establishing himself in the first team, Harris suffered a concussion while on international duty and was unable to regain his place on his return because of the form of fellow forwards Jamille Matt and Pádraig Amond.
 He made a total of 20 appearances in all competitions during his loan spell, scoring three times, before returning to the Cardiff City Stadium in January 2019 despite Newport manager Mike Flynn's statement that he was confident of extending the loan deal.

 On 23 January 2019, he signed for struggling League Two side Port Vale on loan for the remainder of the 2018–19 season.
 He made three starts and three substitute appearances for the "Valiants" before being allowed to return to Cardiff early by manager John Askey after going five weeks without a first-team game.